The Best MIDI Controller Keyboards 2024 – From Under $200 to Over $1000

 Mod Wheels, Pads and other Control inputs

-If you're looking for more control over your notes, you'll want a controller with pitch bend and modulation.
-Other features like encoders, buttons and faders allow for even more expressive control over parameters in real time, and they can be used to control your DAW software and plugins.
+If you're looking for more control over your notes, you'll want a controller with pitch and modulation wheels.
+Other features like DAW controls, pads, grid controller, encoders, buttons and faders allow for even more expressive control over parameters in real time, and they can be used to control your DAW software and plugins.
+Having an expression pedal and sustain pedal input is another important feature, especially for pianists.

 Controlling Hardware Directly vs Connecting to Computers

-Most are now using MIDI controllers to trigger virtual instruments in computers, and this is done mostly via USB, but there are some that allow for wireless use via Bluetooth.
-To trigger other hardware like analog synthesizers, you'll need a controller with a 5-pin MIDI cable connection.
+Most are now using MIDI controllers to trigger virtual instruments in computers, and this is done mostly via the USB port, but there are some that allow for wireless use via Bluetooth.
+To trigger other hardware like analog hardware synths, you'll need a controller with a 5-pin MIDI cable connection.

 Auto-Mapping & Software Integration